 We will normally pay any benefits due under the investment to you.
 If you die, we will pay the person who deals with your estate.
-If you transfer the investment to someone else (for example, if you pass it to a financial institution as security for a loan), we will pay the proceeds to them.
-You must tell us if you transfer your investment to someone else.

 To protect you, we may need other proof that the person claiming is entitled to the money from the investment.
-To make sure that we pay the money (less any tax) to the correct person, the person claiming may also need to provide other documents (such as 'deeds of assignment', trust documents, a power of attorney or grant of representation) to show who is entitled to the money.
+To make sure that we pay the money (less any tax) to the correct person, the person claiming may also need to provide other documents (such as trust documents, a power of attorney or grant of representation) to show who is entitled to the money.